Birnbaum's Walt Disney World 2014

 If you plan on vacationing at the Walt Disney World Resort without children then you might like to consider the companion book, Birnbaum’s Walt Disney World Without Kids.

-Birnbaum’s Walt Disney World is updated each year and the 2013 edition of contains all the latest tips, tricks and information on everything in the Walt Disney World Resort in Florida including details on all the new attractions in the expanded Fantasyland, the new Art of Animation resort hotel, the new interactive role-playing game called “Sorcerers of the Magic Kingdom” and the bowling and billiards entertainment venue Splitsville in Downtown Disney.
+Birnbaum’s Walt Disney World is updated each year and the 2014 edition contains all the latest tips, tricks and information on everything in the Walt Disney World Resort in Florida including details on all the new attractions in the expanded Fantasyland like the Seven Dwarfs Mine Train and Pete’s Silly Sideshow, latest Disney Vacation Club rooms, comprehensive Dining Plan details and even more money saving coupons.

-There are also details on the latest character meals, new shows, attractions and restaurants.
+There are also details on the latest character meals, new shows, attractions and restaurants plus new for 2014 is the exclusive Kingdom Keepers Quest from author Ridley Pearson.

 If you like your advice straight from the horse’s mouth, then the official Birnbaum’s Walt Disney World guide book is the book for you